forestgrape/coronavirus/2_biological/hosts_of_nidovirales.md

 > [in work]

 The focus of the summaries is in the following order:
-1. capture the findings used in the above argumentation
+1. Capture the findings used in the above argumentation
-2. capture the essence of the studies
+2. Capture the essence of the studies

 Notes:
-* references like 'Figure 2' refer to 'Figure 2' in the corresponding paper.
+* References like 'Figure 2' refer to 'Figure 2' in the corresponding paper.
-* word by word extracts are between "..." and denoted as extracts
+* Word by word extracts are between "..." and denoted as extracts

 ### Origin and Evolution of SARS-like